Podcast

 Say Hello to “Auf Wiedersehen, Kinder!” and Ernst Papanek with Lilly Maier

-Lilly Maier is the author of the recent biography of Ernst Papanek, "Auf Wiedersehen, Kinder!: Ernst Papanek.
-Revolutionär, Reformpädagoge und Retter jüdischer Kinder."
-In this podcast, she discusses the explores the remarkable life of the Viennese-born socialist and educator who saved the lives of almost 300 children from the Nazis.
+Lilly Maier is the author of the recent biography of Ernst Papanek, “Auf Wiedersehen, Kinder!: Ernst Papanek.
+Revolutionär, Reformpädagoge und Retter jüdischer Kinder.”
+In this podcast, she discusses the remarkable life of the Viennese-born socialist and educator who saved the lives of almost 300 children from the Nazis.

 Designing His Life: Victor Papanek — with Alison J. Clarke